ST10473488/Assignment2/README.md

 During the development of this project, I encountered several challenges, including:

-1. **Challenge 1**: [Briefly describe a challenge you faced, e.g., "Implementing a complex feature like the login system."]
+1. **Challenge 1**: [Implementing the login system using Kotlin in Android Studio]
-   - **Solution**: [How you solved the challenge, e.g., "I researched Firebase authentication and successfully integrated it into the app."]
+   - **Solution**: [I discovered that certain views were ont rendering.
+I adjusted the theme, made sure all required dependencies were loaded.]

-2. **Challenge 2**: [Describe another challenge, e.g., "Debugging issues related to Gradle builds."]
+2. **Challenge 2**: [Structuring quiz data and managing state across multiple questions.]
-   - **Solution**: [How you solved the challenge.]
+   - **Solution**: [I used ViewModel and LiveData to maintain quiz progress, enabling a smooth experience even when device orientation changes or activity restarts.]

 From these challenges, I learned important lessons in debugging, using version control, and automating build processes with GitHub Actions.